Learning to Register Unbalanced Point Pairs: Appendix

 This approach can guarantee to select k candidates for each point even if their confidence scores are low.
 Although more inlier correspondences can be obtained by KNN search, selecting extra correspondences leads to a high number of outliers.
-We combine spatial compatibility with KNN search for outlier rejection to cope with these challenges.
+To cope with these challenges, we combine spatial compatibility with KNN search for outlier rejection.
 We first check whether each correspondence satisfies spatial compatibility with others, as illustrated in ~\Fig{structured_fig}(b).
-The compatibility matrix in ~\Fig{structured_fig}(b) can be computed through traditional spatial compatibility described in \Sec{superpoint}.
+The compatibility matrix in ~\Fig{structured_fig}(b) can be computed through traditional spatial compatibility described in Section3.4.
 In this toy example, $\{c1, c3, c5, c7\}$ are inlier correspondences and $\{c2, c4, c6, c8\}$ are outlier correspondences.
-Although we can reject $c6$ by sampling the correspondences which have at least one compatible correspondence, we still suffer from the outliers $\{c2, c4, c8 \}$.
+Although we can reject $c6$ by sampling the correspondences with at least one compatible correspondence, we still suffer from the outliers $\{c2, c4, c8 \}$.
 Notably, a large-scale map would have numerous repetitive structures, making it challenging to distinguish hard negative correspondences $\{c2, c4, c8\}$ using only their associated features, i.e., through first order matching.
-Instead, we can select correspondences with high compatibility scores, as described in \Sec{superpoint}, by counting the number of compatible correspondences for each correspondence.
+Instead, we can select correspondences with high compatibility scores, as described in Section 3.4, by counting the number of compatible correspondences for each correspondence.
 Furthermore, we can calculate \textit{compatibility coherence} between two correspondences by calculating how many correspondences are compatible with both of them.
 In our experiments, we use the compatibility coherence because it shows better performance in \Tbl{abl_compatibility}.
-We can get compatibility coherence by simply multiplying the compatibility matrix in ~\Fig{structured_fig}(b) by itself.
+We can get compatibility coherence by simply multiplying the compatibility matrix in ~\Fig{structured_fig}(b).
 Then, we compute the average coherence value per correspondence.
 Finally, thresholding these values with t indicates which correspondences to keep for the final correspondence set $\{c1, c3, c5, c7\}$.
 In our case, we set this threshold as the mean value of the average coherence values, as shown in ~\Fig{structured_fig}(c).
 As a result, by combining this strategy with KNN search, we firstly can obtain as many inliers as possible and efficiently filter out the outliers through structured matching.
-Experimentally, we observed that combining these two approaches is the key to solving the noisy correspondence problem caused by feature ambiguity that is common in unbalanced point pairs.
+Experimentally, combining these two approaches is the key to solving the noisy correspondence problem caused by feature ambiguity common in unbalanced point pairs.